Freshman Application Procedure

 - online portfolio and essay (required for studio-based major programs)

-If you attended another college after graduating from high school (or after earning the GED), then see the Transfer Students Application Requirements.
 If you were ever previously enrolled as a degree student at NC State, contact Registration and Records about readmission.

 If you are a U.S. Permanent Resident, you will need to submit a copy of your Green Card.
 Applicants who are neither U.S. citizens nor U.S. Permanent Residents should see the International Students page of our website for applications procedures and deadlines.